Rust

 }

-• Transfer the amounts from the vaults to the token accounts of the user and burn the appropriate amount of LP tokens from the user token account
+• Transfer the amounts from the vaults to the token accounts of the user and burn the appropriate amount of LP tokens from the user token account.
+Just as we did in the Deposit instruction, use a single Batch so both transfers and the burn are done in one CPI.

 The authority of vault_x and vault_y is the config account